2021 Major League Baseball season: Rule changes

 An increase of the active roster size to 26 players, originally planned for the 2020 season, took effect.
 Other changes that had also been planned—a limit of 13 pitchers on active rosters and restrictions on position players pitching—were waived for 2021.

 COVID-19 protocols from the 2020 season remain in effect, but may be eased by teams once 85% of their tier-one staff (players, manager staff) are fully vaccinated.

 Foreign substances controversy

 On June 15, MLB announced that any player found with a foreign substance (used to doctor a baseball or to improve their grip on a baseball) would be immediately ejected from the game, and would receive a 10-game suspension.
 Heightened enforcement of existing rules that prohibit such substances began after widespread use by pitchers to increase their grip and spin rate.

+Spring training

+Spring training for the 2021 season began in late February and lasted through March.
+Teams began workouts and practice for spring training beginning in late February.
+Pitchers and catchers reported first, followed by position players a few days later.

+Prior to the start of the regular season, each team played between 24 and 29 spring training games, beginning on February 28.
+There were several times during spring training where a team had two different squads playing different teams simultaneously.
+In addition to spring training games, teams occasionally played exhibition games with non-MLB teams, such as Minor League Baseball teams, independent teams, or college teams.
+These exhibition games were not counted in spring training standings.
+Spring training ended on March 30, two days before the Opening Day.